A Journey of Seeking Pressure and Forces in the Nucleon: MCDs and Pressure/Forces in Classical Systems

 Therefore, $T^{ij}_{\rm tot}$ is again a superpotential and does not carry specific mechanical significance.
 Moreover, the external long-range gravity contributes a ``pressure potential'' which appears to cancel the actual pressure in the liquid.
 However, this ``cancellation'' occurs only at the force density level, is only complete modulo a constant term.
 Moreover, the pressure potential can be chosen entirely negative, like the boundary effect for gases.

-In liquids, the frictional forces, arising from the shear and bulk viscosities, act to slow down the macroscopic flow while simultaneously generating heat.
+In liquids, the frictional forces, arising from the shear and bulk viscosity, act to slow down the macroscopic flow while simultaneously generating heat.
 This is essentially an energy transfer between different scales: the macroscopic kinetic energy---represented by the drift velocity of liquid elements $v^i$---is converted into microscopic random thermal motions.
-Therefore, the concept of shear force in liquids arises only in the consideration of a scale separation.
+Therefore, the concept of shear forces in liquids arises only in the consideration of a scale separation and dissipative mechanism.